Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Compression schemes

 \section{Compression schemes}

 \SectionName{compression}

 The main technique introduced in this paper is using compression for density estimation.
-An overview of this technique was given in \Section{techniques}.
+An overview of this technique was given in \Section{compression:intro}.
 In this section we provide formal definitions of compression schemes and their usage.